Rank of an elliptic curve

-In mathematics, the rank of an elliptic curve is the rational Mordell–Weil rank of an elliptic curve $E$ defined over the field of rational numbers.
-Mordell's theorem says the group of rational points on an elliptic curve has a finite basis.
+In mathematics, the rank of an elliptic curve is the rational Mordell–Weil rank of an elliptic curve $E$ defined over the field of rational numbers or more generally a number field K. Mordell's theorem (generalized to arbitrary number fields by André Weil) says the group of rational points on an elliptic curve has a finite basis.
 This means that for any elliptic curve there is a finite subset of the rational points on the curve, from which all further rational points may be generated.
 If the number of rational points on a curve is infinite then some point in a finite basis must have infinite order.
 The number of independent basis points with infinite order is the rank of the curve.